aws-containers/ecsworkshop/content/blue_green_deployments/config-files.md

 * The artifacts `appspec.yaml` and `taskdef.json` are used by the CodeDeploy.

 * For Amazon ECS compute platform applications, the AppSpec file is used by CodeDeploy to determine your Amazon ECS task definition file. `TASK_DEFINITION` placeholder will be replaced by the CodeDeploy automatically after registering the new `taskdef.json`.
-We will replace the `TASK_FAMILY` in the build stage.

 {{%expand "Expand to see appspec.yaml" %}}
 ```yaml